What does the future hold for curators?

 - 17 November 2017

-Today we publish research exploring the challenges and opportunities present in the current environment for curatorship.
+Discover Art Fund’s research exploring the challenges and opportunities present in the current environment for curatorship.

 Talk with Curator of Fashion and Textiles, National Museums Scotland, Glasgow School of Art, 2017